 Dr. Coe and I have now begun to dig deeper into specific topics and how they are framed by network news media.
 We’re studying what is sometimes called the “discourse of derision” — a discourse that attacks the U.S. education system and places blame squarely on the shoulders of educators.
-We’re interested in the discourses used to discuss race and equity, and how they has evolved over the years through multiple equity-focused reform efforts.
+We’re interested in the discourses used to discuss race and equity, and how they have evolved over the years through multiple equity-focused reform efforts.

 As with any research, there are limits to what we can learn from this data.
 These days, network news media is only one part of a vast media landscape that includes social media, online blogs and news sites, podcasts, and much more.
 Still, this data gives us the rare ability to track dominant education discourses over the course of decades, and to analyze how the way we talk about schools has evolved (or not) over time.